ethanp33/BLAST/README.md

 ## 1. Installing Python

 Firstly, to run these scripts you must install Python.
 You can install standalone Python.
 Or, if you are planning on doing lots of data science in Python, you can install Anaconda which packages Python alongside libraries useful for data science.
+For a majority of people, I would recommend installing standalone Python.
 - [Standalone Python](https://www.python.org/downloads/)
 - [Anaconda](https://www.anaconda.com/)